 "our writers, as lovers of truth, have reported the matter in a simple and artless way.
 To this number Apollinaris must be considered as belonging. `Thereupon, 'he says, `the legion which had by its prayer caused the prodigy received from the emperor a title suitable to the occurrence, and was called in the Roman language the Thunder-hurling Legion.'"(Eusebius, Church History, Book V, Chapter V, verses 3-4).

-This shows us that Eusebius considered that Apollinaris was a lover of truth who wrote something about prayer.
+This shows us that Eusebius considered that Apollinaris was a lover of truth and a significant writer, who also wrote something about prayer.
 Whether he prayed for a certain outcome in a battle is unclear, though he most likely would have prayed for a quiet and peaceful life and that God's will would be done (cf. 1 Timothy 2:1-3).

 As more and more ancient manuscripts are uncovered, we may possibly learn more about Apollinaris and his writings.
 Until then, what we do know is that Apollinaris was another one who kept the Passover on the 14th of Nisan and did not believe that the Gospel allowed that to be changed.

 Eusebius taught that he had "great disinction" among the early leaders.